Logistics firm T. Parker Host hires ex-Rusal executive Scott States

-BEIJING/LONDON (Reuters) - Logistics firm T. Parker Host has hired Scott States, who was previously chief executive of United Company Rusal’s (0486.HK) U.S. trading arm.
+BEIJING/LONDON, June 14 (Reuters) - Logistics firm T. Parker Host has hired Scott States, who was previously chief executive of United Company Rusal’s U.S. trading arm.

-Rusal declined to comment on States’ exit, the latest in a series of high-profile departures from the world’s top aluminum producers, which was placed under U.S. sanctions on April 6.
+Rusal declined to comment on States’ exit, the latest in a series of high-profile departures from the world’s top aluminium producers, which was placed under U.S. sanctions on April 6.

 Rusal’s Geneva-based head of global sales, Steve Hodgson, left the company in April, while Singapore-based Asia sales director Chris Hoet followed Hodgson out of the door last month.